fengyuanchen/cropperjs/README.md

 - Type: `Function`
 - Default: `null`

-A shortcut of the "ready" event.
+A shortcut of the `ready` event.

 ### cropstart

 - Type: `Function`
 - Default: `null`

-A shortcut of the "cropstart" event.
+A shortcut of the `cropstart` event.

 ### cropmove

 - Type: `Function`
 - Default: `null`

-A shortcut of the "cropmove" event.
+A shortcut of the `cropmove` event.

 ### cropend

 - Type: `Function`
 - Default: `null`

-A shortcut of the "cropend" event.
+A shortcut of the `cropend` event.

 ### crop

 - Type: `Function`
 - Default: `null`

-A shortcut of the "crop" event.
+A shortcut of the `crop` event.

 ### zoom

 - Type: `Function`
 - Default: `null`

-A shortcut of the "zoom" event.
+A shortcut of the `zoom` event.

 [⬆ back to top](#table-of-contents)